ojaksch/MiSTer_tty2tft/doc/README.md

 The ESP with the parallel TFT shields (not necessary for the SPI shields) needs a [small modifictaion consisting of three cables](https://github.com/ojaksch/MiSTer_tty2tft/blob/main/pictures/d1r32-mod.jpg).
 ([Source](https://github.com/Bodmer/TFT_eSPI#8-bit-parallel-support))
 In order to get the [Adafruit 2.8 SPI based shields](https://www.adafruit.com/product/1947) work on the Wemos D1 R32, it is necessary to [solder the jumper points (D13/12/D13)](https://github.com/ojaksch/MiSTer_tty2tft/blob/main/pictures/ADA28SPI-mod_photo.jpg) on the back of the TFT shield.
 This is mainly because the Wemos D1 R32 lacks the 6-pin SPI connector.
+The three wires for parallel displays are NOT needed.

 **Notices:**
 - It turned out that a 480x320 display looks great with pictures, but is somewhat too "slow" to play MJPEG videos really fluently.
 This is stated by the facts